"

 • How the subject operated, functioned, or was used

-When you write, your goal is not only to complete an assignment but also to write for a specific purposeā€”perhaps to inform, to explain, to persuade, or a combination of these purposes.
-Your purpose for writing should always be in the back of your mind, because it will help you decide which pieces of information belong together and how you will order them.
+When you write, your goal is not only to complete an assignment but also to write for a specific purpose—perhaps to inform, to explain, to persuade, or a combination of these purposes.
+Your purpose for writing should always be at the forefront because it will help you decide which pieces of information belong together and how you will organize them.
 In other words, choose the order that will most effectively fit your purpose and support your main point.
+Table 10.1.1 shows the connection between the organization of content and purpose.

-Table 10.1.1 Order and Purpose
+Table 10.1.1 Organization and Purpose

-Order Purpose
+Organization Purpose

 Chronological Order